vlothec/TRASH/README.md

 **/assembly_out** Specifies the directory with temporary files used during the run that can be removed **/plots** Specifies the directory containing circos plots, edit.distance plots and HOR.score plots
 Optional: **/HOR** directory with Higher Order Repeat files

+## Monomer splitting method
+In some cases, the signal from a multiplication of the base repeat might be stronger than the one from the base repeat itself, resulting in identification of repeats in multimers.
+This can be addressed by changing the "--N.max.div" flag down from 100.
+This method is off by default, to not overcorrect repeats that could have internal duplications, but are in their base form already.

 ## Windows